vjda/nexus3-casc-cli/README.md

       - CREATE
       - EDIT
       - UPDATE
-    repository: "*-raw"                         # required: *-raw selects all repositories names which end with -raw
+    repository: "*-raw"            # required: *-raw selects all repositories which their names end with -raw
     contentSelector: raw-selector  # required

   # These are privileges related to the execution and management of scripts
   - type: script